12 horrible pieces of insurance advice

 12. Term life insurance policies are always the best choice.

 "Most people die without insurance," notes Modell.
-"If you're in your 50s or 60s and you want a burial policy, don't buy term insurance.
+"If you're in your 50s or 60s and you want a burial policy, don't buy term life insurance.
 That's not the purpose of term insurance."
-If, on the other hand, you have young kids and a mortgage on your house, buying term insurance makes sense.
+If, on the other hand, you have young kids and a mortgage on your house, buying term life insurance makes sense.

-If you've purchased term insurance and now wish you had a permanent policy, you can usually convert some or all of it to a permanent policy.
+If you've purchased term life insurance and now wish you had a permanent policy, you can usually convert some or all of it to a permanent policy.
 Here's how to convert a term life policy to permanent life insurance.